Stanley and Stella in: Breaking the Ice: Original production

+Subsequent distribution

 The film did not gain attention outside the computer graphic field until it was rescored by James Reynolds and edited into the direct to video compilation The Mind's Eye in 1990.
 In this compilation, the film was retitled as "Love Found", featured a new jazz score, and the credits were eliminated.
 This version of the film later aired numerous times in the early 1990s on the Canadian television station YTV as part of the "Short Circutz" interludes.
 Much of Stanley and Stella was later incorporated into a music video, which can still be seen occasionally on MTV, as well as being featured in a few segments of Club Mario.